Breeze/breeze.bridge.angular/README.md

 ### 0.3.0 August 24, 2016 ###

 #### Breaking Changes ####
-- The Breeze Angular2 bridge is no longer an injectable service.
+- The Breeze Angular bridge is no longer an injectable service.
 It has been changed to an NgModule

 # Prerequisites #